percona/everest-doc/docs/use/monitor_endpoints.md

 2. Enter the following information on the CLI:

-    - 'Everest URL Endpoint' - URL of the Everest instance
+    - **Everest URL Endpoint** - URL of the PerconaEverest instance
-    - 'Everest Token' - The authorization token received while installing Everest
+    - **Everest Token** - The authorization token received while installing Percona Everest
-    - 'PMM URL Endpoint' - URL of the PMM instance
+    - **PMM URL Endpoint** - URL of the PMM instance
-    - 'Username and Password' - Credentials for the PMM instance
+    - **Username and Password** - Credentials for the PMM instance
-    - 'Name for the new monitoring instance '- Any name that you want to give to the monitoring instance
+    - **Name for the new monitoring instance**- Any name that you want to give to the monitoring instance

 3. Go to Percona Everest UI and navigate to **Settings > Monitoring endpoints**.
-This monitoring instance will be added on this page.
+This monitoring instance will be added to this page.